Sunday, 15 September 2024

 2. remove the wind generator

-3. re-wire panels in series.
+3. re-wire panels in series. (and compare)

 4. measure output with each change.